This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Ljubljana (four nights)

-From Ljubljana, I flew to Brussels again with WOW Air and stayed at the same guest house for three nights.
-I then got the Eurostar back to London and spent four more nights there as well, seeing ALL of the Christmas sights.
+From Ljubljana, I flew to Brussels again with WOW Air and stayed at the same guesthouse for three nights.
+I then got the Eurostar back to London and spent four more nights there as well, seeing all of the Christmas sights and lights.
 Finally, I headed back to Bristol to pick up the rest of my life (a.k.a my second suitcase) before I flew out of London to Singapore and then home to Australia.

 As I was working part-time on the road, writing for The Culture Trip, I didn’t want to be constantly moving from one place to the next.
-After doing only three nights in most places around the UK, I decided I needed at least four nights in the places I visited on mainland Europe.
+After doing only three nights in most places around the UK part of my trip, I decided I needed at least four nights in the places I visited in mainland Europe.
 This was the best decision for me, as I got to slow down and see a lot more of each city.
 I was at risk of burning out, which is not what you want when spending over two months in Europe.
-But I say adapt this Europe itinerary to suit your own personal travel style.
+But I say adapt this 10-week Europe itinerary to suit your own personal travel style.